Miguel Krigsner

 Miguel Gellert Krigsner (La Paz, Bolivia, January 9, 1950) is a Bolivian-Brazilian entrepreneur.
 He is the founder of the Brazilian company O Boticário, the second major cosmetic company in the Southern Hemisphere (Natura is the first).
 Krigsner is also the founder of the Fundação de Proteção à Natureza, one of the main Brazilian environmental NGOs.
 He also helped for the creation of the Holocaust Museum in Curitiba.
+Currently, according to Forbes, his net worth is estimated to be $6.8B.

 He was born in La Paz, Bolivia into a Jewish family from La Paz.
 Born to Jacob Krigsner, a Polish Jew, and to Anneliese Krigsner, a German Jew.
 The Krigsners left Bolivia and moved to Brazil when Miguel was 11 years old, settling in the city of Curitiba.